httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 MUST treat it as an empty string and match all destinations.

 The "match-dest" value is optional and defaults to the empty string.

-### ttl

-The "ttl" value of the Use-As-Dictionary header is a sf-integer value that provides the time in seconds that the dictionary is valid for (time to live).

-The "ttl" is independent of the cache lifetime of the resource being used for the dictionary.
-If the underlying resource is evicted from cache then it is also removed but this allows for setting an explicit time to live for use as a dictionary independent of the underlying resource in cache.
-Expired resources can still be useful as dictionaries while they are in cache and can be used for fetching updates of the expired resource.
-It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently which can help limit the number of possible incoming dictionary variations.

-The "ttl" value is optional and defaults to 1209600 (14 days).

 ### id